sourceboat/laravel-enumeration/README.md

 ## Weighted Enums

 It is Possible to define weights for enum members. the standard way is to define the weights a config file and them implement the `Weighted`-interface with the `IsWeighted`-trait and define the path to your config.
-The weigths can be defined as integer or float values.
+The weights can be defined as integer or float values.

 ``` php
 // The Enum